 Don't Get Phished!

-Internet "phishing" scams are one of the fastest-growing frauds today.
-Phishing typically involves a bogus e-mail message that uses legitimate materials, such as a credit union or other organization's Web site graphics and logos - the "look and feel" - in an attempt to entice e-mail recipients to provide personal financial details, such as account information, credit card and Social Security numbers.
-Financial institutions, government agencies, retailers, credit card companies and many other organizations have seen their Web site graphics, including corporate logos and other materials "stolen" by fraudsters intent on tricking individuals into divulging personal financial information by responding to an official-looking, but entirely bogus, e-mail.
+Telephone and Internet "phishing" scams are one of the fastest-growing frauds today.
+Phishing typically involves a bogus telephone call or email message that uses legitimate materials, such as a credit union or other organization's telephone numbers, web site graphics and logos - the "look and feel" - in an attempt to entice recipients to provide personal financial details, such as account information, credit card and Social Security numbers.
+Financial institutions, government agencies, retailers, credit card companies and many other organizations have seen their web site graphics, including corporate logos and other materials "stolen" by fraudsters intent on tricking individuals into divulging personal financial information by responding to an official-looking, but entirely bogus, email or telephone call.
 Like many cons and scams, phishing preys on the unwary.
 Here's how credit union members can fight back against this fraud.

 "STOP, LOOK AND CALL"